 - Excellent interpersonal and communication skills, both written and oral.

-- Experience monitoring and guiding research assistants and/or student researchers in a remote setting.
+- Experience monitoring and guiding research in a remote setting.

 - Ability to work collaboratively with CCNC-SJ allies in policy matters, academic leaders, committees, institutions, and/or independents.

 - Flexibility in adjusting to changing circumstances; demonstrated multi-tasking skills; ability to coordinate multifaceted and concurrent research and tasks.